 Inversion Tables Reduce Chronic Lower Back Pain

-In 2011, a study was released that analyzed the effect that inversion tables on low back pain disorders.
-The study was done over 12 months and sought to find out if chronic back pain disorders could be stopped from worsening using inversion table therapy.
+In 2011, a study was released that analyzed the effect of inversion tables on low back pain disorders.
+The study was done over 12 months and sought to find out if chronic back pain disorders could be stopped from worsening.
 At the end of the study, employees who use an inversion table for at least 10 minutes per day took 33% less sick days.

 Sick days due to back pain and the sciatic nerve fell by 8 days per person on average.
 The study concluded that “Inversion is an efficient and cheap way to improve employee health and possibly reduce sick day costs to the employer.”
 Back pain that causes employees to miss time can be a hindrance to career advancement, success in the workplace, and overall happiness.
 It would appear that inversion tables offer more benefits than simply pain relief.